 - Nothing may be hung from a sprinkler apparatus.
 The room entry and exit must be clear. - Smoking is prohibited in all campus buildings, including the small residential houses.
 This includes porches, balconies, decks, or within 25 feet of any part of the building structure.
-Ecigarette smoking is also prohibited in campus buildings. - Fire Safety violations include but are not limited to: possession of new or burned candles, incense, halogen lamps, portable heaters, string lights (with the exception of rope lights), dangerous chemicals, fireworks or hazardous materials. - Fire safety violations also include blocking the means of egress, or hanging tapestries on more than two non-adjacent walls and/or the ceiling.
+Ecigarette smoking is also prohibited in campus buildings. - The following items are prohibited: possession of new or burned candles, incense, halogen lamps, portable heaters, oil/wax diffusers that sit on a light bulb or other items with the capability of an open flame or burning embers, dangerous chemicals, fireworks or hazardous materials. - String lights are prohibited, with the exception of LED lights in good working condition (no frayed or bare wires, cracked sockets, loose connections or damaged insulation).
+LED lights are acceptable ONLY if they are labeled with Underwriters Laboratory (UL) approval.
+Tags with this information are required to be on each string of lights.
+LED string lights may not be placed over doorways, on ceilings or wrapped around any sprinkler piping, furniture or other cloth items such as curtains or wall hangings.
+LED lights may not be attached with nails or staples.
+LED lights must be plugged directly into an outlet or surge protector and may not be strung together.
+If it cannot be verified that the lights are LED, the College has the right to remove them. - Fire safety violations also include blocking the means of egress, or hanging tapestries on more than two non-adjacent walls and/or the ceiling.
 Discovery of any of these violations will result in confiscation and disposal of the prohibited item, fines, and the possibility of additional disciplinary measures. - Use of fire, or lighting a fire without an authorized fire permit, inside or outside of buildings, other than smoking in authorized outdoor spaces, is prohibited.
 The use of outdoor grills is limited to authorized locations at small houses and must be approved before use.
 The use of portable fire pits is prohibited. - Tampering with fire- or life-safety equipment is prohibited and subject to fines.
-"Fire- and life-safety equipment" includes fire alarms, equipment, pull stations, extinguishers, and hydrants, smoke detectors, smoke detector batteries, carbon monoxide detectors, and sprinklers. - Fire escapes may only be accessed during fire drills or a fire emergency. - Failure to exit when the alarm is sounding will result in fines. - Instructions for operating fireplaces are located near the fireplace in the building
+"Fire- and life-safety equipment" includes fire alarms, equipment, pull stations, extinguishers, and hydrants, smoke detectors, smoke detector batteries, carbon monoxide detectors, and sprinklers. - Appliances that have exposed heating elements, including but not limited to toasters, toaster ovens, hot plates, sandwich makers, electric frying pans or grills, electric woks, deep fryers, popcorn poppers (other than hot air poppers) and irons without automatic shutoffs may not be used in student rooms.
+Small cooking appliances without exposed heating elements, such as rice cookers, steamers, and crockpots may be used in residential kitchen spaces.
+These items must be attended while in use.
+Such appliances may not be used in student rooms.
+Storage of these appliances should be discussed with your Commons office.
+Please also see a list of allowable items on the Residential Life webpage. - Fire escapes may only be accessed during fire drills or a fire emergency.

+- Failure to exit when the alarm is sounding will result in fines. - Instructions for operating fireplaces are located near the fireplace in the building